Sleep deprivation: Working memory

-Mood
+Mood and behavior

 Sleep deprivation can have a negative impact on mood.
 Staying up all night or taking an unexpected night shift can make one feel irritable.
 Once one catches up on sleep, one's mood will often return to baseline or normal.
 Even partial sleep deprivation can have a significant impact on mood.
-In one study, subjects reported increased sleepiness, fatigue, confusion, tension, and total mood disturbance, which all recovered to their baseline after one to two full nights of sleep.
+In one study, subjects reported increased sleepiness, fatigue, confusion, tension, and total mood disturbance, which all recovered to their baseline after one to two full nights of sleep.Research has found that lack of sleep disrupts prefrontal inhibition of hippocampal activity, which causes memory intrusions and increased susceptibility to emotional disruptions.
+When applied to human behavior, we would see this in an adult or child experiencing sleep-deprivation, unable to think clearly, difficulty controlling intrusive and stress-related thoughts.
+Additionally, sleep deprivation also promotes impulsivity.

 Depression and sleep are in a bidirectional relationship.
-Poor sleep can lead to development of depression and depression can cause insomnia, hypersomnia, or obstructive sleep apnea.
-About 75% of adult patients with depression can present insomnia.
-Sleep deprivation, whether total or not, can induce significant anxiety and longer sleep deprivations tend to result in increased level of anxiety.
+Poor sleep can lead to the development of depression, and depression can cause insomnia, hypersomnia, or obstructive sleep apnea.
+About 75% of adult patients with depression can present with insomnia.
+Sleep deprivation, whether total or not, can induce significant anxiety, and longer sleep deprivations tend to result in an increased level of anxiety.
+Depression can also affect children in similar ways, it can lead to persistent sadness, constant irritability, and has a negative effect in the way that children perform at school.
+Depression can also make it hard for children to remember things.

-Sleep deprivation has also shown some positive effects on mood, and can be used to treat depression.
+Sleep deprivation has also shown some positive effects on mood and can be used to treat depression.
 Chronotype can affect how sleep deprivation influences mood.
-Those with morningness (advanced sleep period or "lark") preference become more depressed after sleep deprivation while those with eveningness (delayed sleep period or "owl") preference show an improvement in mood.
+Those with morningness (advanced sleep period or "lark") preference become more depressed after sleep deprivation, while those with eveningness (delayed sleep period or "owl") preference show an improvement in mood.

 Mood and mental states can affect sleep as well.
 Increased agitation and arousal from anxiety or stress can keep one more aroused, awake, and alert.